debiki/talkyard/README.md

 Editing source code
 -----------------------------

+### Typescript

+To edit Typescript code (in `client/app-*/`) you can use VSCode.

+If you edit some code and reload the page in the browser, your changes will appear automatically: there's a Docker container, named Gulp, with Node.js installed, which recompile Typescript and Stylus CSS. — If you edit Typescript, wait five seconds before you reload the page in the browser, otherwise the Typescript code might not yet have been transpiled.

+### Scala

-To edit Scala code, you can use IntelliJ IDEA, the free community edition.
+To edit Scala code (in `app/*`), you can use IntelliJ IDEA, the free community edition.
-Don't forget to install a Java Development Kit (JDK); in Debian 9:
+Don't forget to install a Java Development Kit (JDK) — in Debian 9:

     sudo apt install default-jdk  # installs JDK 8

-If you edit some code and reload the page in the browser, your changes will appear automatically: there's a Docker container, named Gulp, with Node.js installed, which recompile Typescript and Stylus CSS.
-And a container, named App, which runs the Play Framework application server, and looks for changes to Scala files, recompiles and reloads.
+There's a container, named *app*, which runs the Play Framework application server, and looks for changes to Scala files, recompiles and reloads.

-If you edit Typescript, wait five seconds before you reload the page in the browser, otherwise the Typescript code might not yet have been transpiled.

-If you keep editing and reloading Scala files many many times, then eventually Play Framework runs out of memory.
-Restart it like so: `make restart`.
+Unfortunately, if you keep editing and reloading Scala files many many times, then eventually Play Framework runs out of memory.
+Restart it like so: `make restart-app`.